How to Run a Roundtable Discussion in 7 Simple Steps

 7. Capture marketing assets.

 Get the most out of your roundtable discussion by turning your event into evergreen marketing content.
-Transcribe the audio for hearing impaired audiences to enjoy.
+Transcribe the audio for hearing-impaired audiences to enjoy.
 Share it on your blog to support your inbound marketing or keyword strategy.

 Livestream and tweet the discussion to reach audiences on a wide variety of platforms.
 Further engage audiences through live polls, Q&As, and topic submissions.
 Survey attendees afterward to learn more about what they like and dislike about your content to improve your next roundtable discussion.